IsraelCost/Israel-Costa/README.md

 Software developer
 -------------

 I have been working with software development since 2020, going through languages such as Java, but working deeply with the Javascript stack.
-I have experience with front-end, back-end and mobile applications.
+I have experience with front-end and back-end applications.
 In the first area I worked with ReactJS, NextJS, GraphQL, Redux, MaterialUI, Styled Components, ChakraUI, Recoil.
 In the second area I worked with NodeJS, ExpressJS, MongoDB, MySQL, PostgreeSQL, GraphQL.
-Finally I worked building app's mobile with the tools Kotlin and React Native.
 I have experience with TDD, integration tests, CI, Clean Architecture, Design Patterns and I already have basic knowledge in Cloud.
 I work very well as a team, having basic experience in leadership and software architecture since the beginning of its implementations.

 * 🌍  I'm based in São Paulo
 * ✉️  You can contact me at [cmteisrael@gmail.com](mailto:cmteisrael@gmail.com)
 * 🚀  I'm currently working on [Smart City Brasil](http://maps.smartcitybr.com)
-* 🧠  I'm learning TDD, Clean Architecture and Design Patterns
+* 🧠  I'm learning GraphQL, TDD, Clean Architecture and Design Patterns
 * 🤝  I'm open to collaborating on interesting projects

 ### Skills